Article Translations: (Spanish)

 - asthma (secondhand smoke is a risk factor for the development of asthma and can trigger attacks in those who already have it)

 - heart disease

-So secondhand smoke doesn't just affect kids in the future.
-It can cause problems now, like affecting sports performance or the ability to be physically active.
+So secondhand smoke won't just affect kids in the future.
+It can cause problems now, like hurting sports performance or the ability to be physically active.

 Protecting Your Kids

-Even now that fewer people are lighting up, chances are that someone in your family or someone you know still smokes.
+Even now that fewer people smoke, chances are that someone in your family or someone you know still smokes.
 But it's never healthy to breathe in tobacco smoke — even occasional or short-term exposure can take a toll on the body.